Live-In Care | 'Outstanding' CQC Rating | The Good Care Group

 Award-winning care provider

-More award wins than any other home care provider during the past 10 years for our service, training programmes and culture, including winners of a Home Care Award and National Dementia Care Award.
+More award wins than any other provider in the last 10 years for our service, training programmes and culture.

 Industry-leading training programme endorsed by Age UK

-Our carers complete an enhanced training programme, developed by in-house clinicians and experienced trainers, as well as being endorsed by Age UK.
+Our carers complete enhanced training, developed by in-house clinicians and experienced trainers.

 Dementia care experts